 Leaves are very narrow, oblong, stalkless, that have numerous translucent dots, which are the oil producing cells.
 These dots which look like "perforations" are what caused Linnaeus to name the plant H. perforatum.

 The inflorescence is a loose cluster of several flowers at the top of the stems.
 There is much branching in the inflorescence and thus many small clusters.
 Each flower is stalked.

-Flowers: The five golden yellow flower petals have margins spotted with small back dots.
+Flowers: The five golden yellow flower petals have margins spotted with small black dots.
 The petals have a ragged edge and spread out like a flat plate when fully open.
 Their shape is elliptical - widest in the middle.
-Flowers are about one inch wide, with 3 styles, numerous stamens that are united at their bases into 3 sets; filaments and anthers are yellow and there are 5 green sepals which are long and narrow and shorter than the petals.
+Flowers are about one inch wide, with 3 styles, numerous stamens that are united at their bases into 3 sets; filaments and anthers are yellow.
+The calyx has 5 green sepals which are long and narrow and shorter than the petals.

 Seeds: The flower petals turn brown and remain in a shrunken twisted shape on the developing seed pod which is a 3-celled capsule containing numerous brownish-black seeds.

 Varieties: There are four varieties found world-wide, but only one in North America - var. perforatum.

 Habitat: The plant has a taproot and a rhizomatous root system from which multiple stems can arise.
 It prefers full sun and adapts to dry conditions.
 It can spread rapidly and can be noxious in pasture areas and thus it is listed as a noxious weed by a number of states that have large grazing lands such as Colorado, Nevada, Wyoming and Montana among others.
 The alternate common name of 'Kalmath Weed' is in recognition of that in the western grazelands of the U.S. Nevertheless, it is an attractant to pollinators and very useful in restoring pollinator habitat.